This country-specific Q&A provides an overview of Tax laws and regulations applicable in Germany.

-Due to doubts as to the compatibility of the statutory interest rate with German constitutional law, the German Federal Ministry of Finance (Bundesministerium der Finanzen) has recently decided to grant the suspension of interest accrued upon the taxpayer’s request.
-Therefore, an amendment of the interest rate by the legislature is expected in the near future.
+Due to doubts as to the compatibility of the statutory interest rate with German constitutional law, the German Federal Ministry of Finance (Bundesministerium der Finanzen) has decided to grant the suspension of interest accrued upon the taxpayer’s request.
+Therefore, an amendment of the interest rate by the legislature is possible in the near future.
 The Ministry’s decision is binding for all tax authorities in Germany.

 Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?
 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
 And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?